-Paris Saint Germain v Reims
+Ramos scores first PSG goal in Reims win

 Post update

-Foul by Kylian Mbappé (Paris Saint Germain).
+Foul by Thilo Kehrer (Paris Saint Germain).

 Post update

-Thomas Foket (Reims) wins a free kick in the defensive half.
+Martin Adeline (Reims) wins a free kick in the defensive half.

-Goal!
-Paris Saint Germain 1, Reims 0.
-Marco Verratti (Paris Saint Germain) left footed shot from the left side of the box to the bottom left corner.

 Post update